EgorS2000/ShortenYourLinkDjangoRest/README.md

 These docs describe how to use the [ShortenYourLink](https://app.swaggerhub.com/apis/EgorS2000/ShortenYourLink/v1.0.0) API.

+## Features
+- NGINX
+- Celery and RabbitMQ give ability to check and delete old links every 15 minutes

 ## Authorization

 All API requests require the use of a generated API key.